symfony/symfony-docs/quick_tour/the_architecture.rst

 --------------

 Call me crazy, but after reading this part, you should be comfortable with moving things around and making Symfony2 work for you.
-Everything is done in Symfony2 to get out of your way.
+Everything in Symfony2 is deigned to get out of your way.
 So, feel free to rename and move directories around as you see fit.

 And that's all for the quick tour.
 From testing to sending emails, you still need to learn a lot to become a Symfony2 master.
 Ready to dig into these